Anglers: Patrick Kissel and Lacey Savage

-Unguided Bonefish, Permit and Baby Tarpon Fishing in Belize
+Trip Taken: Unguided Bonefish, Permit and Baby Tarpon Fishing in Belize

+I had been to this lodge in Belize a few years ago and did a fully DIY option which was great.
+But this was my first time fishing here under the new ownership.
 The new manager Chris is a guide friend of mine from Alaska and he is already upgrading the lodging accommodations, meals, and overall service at this Belize fishing lodge.
 He has recently built a new private villa for those wanting a little bit higher end service.
 Operating year round with the peak season being March and April when the most permit are seen swimming the flats.
-He offers “off season” rates as well as a very economical couples package.
+This is a good time to go if you’re after a Grand Slam.

 We spent a week in Belize on the island of Ambergris Caye and did a few guided days as well as a few days of unguided fishing and just hanging out.
 That’s the beauty of this island and booking with this lodge – flexibility.
 Unfortunately for us we had an unusual bad stretch of weather for the week we were in Belize.